Il Makiage

-Il Makiage is a tech-focused beauty brand based in New York, United States.
+Il Makiage is a tech-focused beauty brand based in New York City.

-In May 2020 they launched in the United Kingdom, launched in 2022, Canada in 2020, Germany in November 2020 and Australia in June 2021.
+Originally established by makeup artist Ilana Harkavi, the brand became known within the professional makeup industry but remained largely obscure to the general public for several decades.
+In 2018, Il Makiage was relaunched as a digital-first, technology-driven beauty company, significantly expanding its presence and recognition internationally.
+In May 2020 they launched in the United Kingdom, launched in Germany in November 2020 and Australia in June 2021.
+Il Makiage is a part of the ODDITY platform.

-Name Origin
+Name origin

-The name is an intentionally simplified version of the French word Maquillage, meaning "makeup."
+The name is an intentionally simplified version of the French word Maquillage, meaning "makeup".

 Company overview

 Il Makiage was founded in 1972 by New York-based makeup artist Ilana Harkavi.
+The company was notable for innovations such as windowed eyeshadow packaging and was primarily known within professional circles.

 In June 2017, L Catterton purchased a minority stake of the company for $29 million.
 After the initial investment, brother and sister Oran Holtzman and Shiran Holtzman-Erel, who had previously purchased the brand, re-launched it in 2018 and started its digital approach.

-Since launching, L Catterton has increased their investment to $44 million.